 Teaching your kids from a young age how you expect them to treat others, even if someone isn’t very nice, will go a long way.
 You can teach your kids how to use kindness even in the face of teasing or peer pressure.
 Another good lesson to learn is how to walk away from a fight or argument.
-These lessons will help them navigate other kids bad behavior with grace.
+These lessons will help them navigate other kids’ bad behavior with grace.

 Be selective about friends.

 Encourage your kids to choose friends who act as good friends should.
-Kids should seek out friends who are kind, respectful and make good choices.
+Kids should seek out friends who are kind, respectful, and make good choices.
 If they are hanging out with children who act out or encourage bad behavior, suggest that they start hanging out with other friends with better attitudes and influences.
-Help to facilitate those better friendships by inviting the “good” friends over after school.
+Help facilitate those better friendships by inviting the “good” friends over after school.

-Think about consequences first.
+Think about the consequences first.

 Kids need to learn that their actions have consequences.
 Hopefully, they will learn this through your discipline of smaller infractions as they grow.
 Teach them that following peer pressure into a bad decision will be met with consequences, and remind them to consider what those consequences may be should they make the wrong choice.

 Allow them to use you as the bad guy.

 Tell your kids that if they need to get out of a bad situation, they can always use you as their scapegoat.
 For instance, “Ugh!
 My parents are such losers.
 They will kill me if they found out (and they did last time) so I’m gonna pass.”

 Build their self-esteem.